featherineaugustus/Captcha-Detection/README.md

 ## Evaluation
 - Accuracy can be computed by comparing predicted captcha texts against ground truth labels.
     - In this case, we obtained an accuracy of 100%, but then it may be because it is overfitted.
-- Use the provided CSV logs and utility scripts to analyze incorrect predictions.
+- Use the provided CSV logs and utility scripts to analyse incorrect predictions.
 - While we know that the model is overfitted to the training set now, but as the formatting of the characters is always the same, it is alright.

 ## Future Work